grafana/flagger-k6-webhook/README.md

 ## How to deploy

-Deploy this as a Service + Deployment beside Flagger.
-Set the `K6_CLOUD_TOKEN` environment variable if any of your tests will be uploaded to [k6 cloud](https://k6.io/cloud/)
+Deploy this as a Service + Deployment beside Flagger:

+- Set the `K6_CLOUD_TOKEN` environment variable if any of your tests will be uploaded to [k6 cloud](https://k6.io/cloud/)
+- Set the `SLACK_TOKEN` environment variable to allow slack updates

 ## Example